sourcefrog/conserve/doc/format.md

 There is a total order between filenames.
 Within a band, entries are stored in this order.

+This ordering allows binary search for files within the index, and to efficiently list the direct or recursive contents of a directory.

+The ordering puts all the direct contents of a directory together, followed by those of each of its children.

 The order is defined as: split the filenames into a directory part and a non-empty tail part.
 Compare by the directory first using a byte-by-byte comparison of their (typically UTF-8) byte string form.
 Then, similarly compare the filenames.

 Note that this is not the same as a simple comparison of the strings.

-This means that all the files in a single directory are stored together, and ahead of any subdirectories.

 ## Archive